aivillage/bylaws/committee/README.md

 #### New Members

 Committees can recruit actively, or passively.
 Active recruitment is the committee asking people to join to help with a task.
 Passive recruitment is posting a list of things they need help with openly and talking to applicants.
 They should be open to someone offering to do something helpful for the project that isn't on their todo list.

+#### Credit

+You can have a list of contributors to the project, or a list of what people contributed.
+This needs to be public and people should be able to link to it on their linkin, twitter, or resume.
+At conventions, you should acknowledge the committee members.
+The easiest place is the AI Village website (see the infrastructure document for this).

 ## Problems in a Committee